 It may be possible to defeat a heroin charge or at least avoid the harshest possible penalties for a conviction by the assertion of one or more defenses.
 Some possible defenses are based on the federal Constitution, such as a motion to exclude evidence seized in violation of the Fourth Amendment protections against unreasonable searches or seizures.
 Other defenses, such as entrapment or police misconduct, may be possible in some cases.
 The defendant may also be able to convince the jury that the State failed to prove guilty beyond a reasonable doubt because of the unreliable nature of some of the evidence offered against the defendant.Contact a Reliable Heroin Crime Lawyer in Riverside County or San Bernardino

 In California, any crime involving heroin has the potential to result in significant penalties and lifelong consequences for the defendant.
 If you or a loved one is facing a heroin charge, you should talk to a criminal defense attorney as soon as possible.
 The police and the State’s attorney will fight hard for a conviction.
 You need an advocate who will look out for your interests at every step of the way.
-To talk about your case with San Bernardino and Riverside County heroin crime attorney Gregory H. Comings, call us at 951-686-3457 or contact us online to schedule a free appointment.
+To talk about your case with San Bernardino and Riverside County heroin crime attorney Gregory H. Comings, call us at 951-686-3457 or contact us online to schedule an appointment.